First Horizon Advisors Inc. Sells 9,649 Shares of Amgen Inc. (NASDAQ:AMGN)

-First Horizon Advisors Inc. lowered its position in Amgen Inc. (NASDAQ:AMGN – Get Rating) by 21.3% in the 1st quarter, HoldingsChannel.com reports.
-The fund owned 35,725 shares of the medical research company’s stock after selling 9,649 shares during the quarter.
-First Horizon Advisors Inc.’s holdings in Amgen were worth $8,639,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+First Horizon Advisors Inc. reduced its position in shares of Amgen Inc. (NASDAQ:AMGN – Get Rating) by 21.3% during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 35,725 shares of the medical research company’s stock after selling 9,649 shares during the period.
+First Horizon Advisors Inc.’s holdings in Amgen were worth $8,639,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other large investors also recently modified their holdings of AMGN.
-Norwood Financial Corp bought a new stake in Amgen during the fourth quarter valued at about $28,000.
-CKW Financial Group bought a new position in shares of Amgen in the first quarter worth about $31,000.
-Bromfield Sneider Wealth Advisors bought a new position in shares of Amgen in the first quarter worth about $35,000.
-PYA Waltman Capital LLC bought a new position in shares of Amgen in the fourth quarter worth about $34,000.
-Finally, Joseph Group Capital Management bought a new position in shares of Amgen in the fourth quarter worth about $34,000.
-Institutional investors own 79.01% of the company’s stock.
+Several other hedge funds and other institutional investors also recently made changes to their positions in AMGN.
+Norwood Financial Corp acquired a new position in Amgen in the fourth quarter valued at approximately $28,000.
+Landmark Wealth Management LLC bought a new position in Amgen in the 1st quarter worth about $28,000.
+Industrial Alliance Investment Management Inc. bought a new position in Amgen in the 4th quarter worth about $31,000.
+CKW Financial Group bought a new position in Amgen in the 1st quarter worth about $31,000.
+Finally, Baltimore Washington Financial Advisors Inc. bought a new position in Amgen in the 4th quarter worth about $33,000.
+79.01% of the stock is currently owned by institutional investors.

-Amgen (NASDAQ:AMGN – Get Rating) last released its quarterly earnings data on Thursday, August 4th.
-The medical research company reported $4.65 earnings per share (EPS) for the quarter, beating the consensus estimate of $4.40 by $0.25.
-Amgen had a net margin of 24.92% and a return on equity of 218.34%.
-The company had revenue of $6.59 billion during the quarter, compared to the consensus estimate of $6.53 billion.
-During the same quarter in the prior year, the firm posted $4.38 earnings per share.
-Amgen’s revenue for the quarter was up 1.0% on a year-over-year basis.
-As a group, analysts expect that Amgen Inc. will post 17.42 earnings per share for the current year.
+Amgen (NASDAQ:AMGN – Get Rating) last announced its quarterly earnings data on Thursday, August 4th.
+The medical research company reported $4.65 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $4.40 by $0.25.
+The business had revenue of $6.59 billion during the quarter, compared to analysts’ expectations of $6.53 billion.
+Amgen had a return on equity of 218.34% and a net margin of 24.92%.
+The firm’s quarterly revenue was up 1.0% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $4.38 earnings per share.
+On average, equities research analysts anticipate that Amgen Inc. will post 17.42 earnings per share for the current year.

 Amgen Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 8th.
-Stockholders of record on Thursday, August 18th will be issued a $1.94 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 8th.
+Stockholders of record on Thursday, August 18th will be paid a $1.94 dividend.
+This represents a $7.76 annualized dividend and a dividend yield of 3.12%.
 The ex-dividend date of this dividend is Wednesday, August 17th.
-This represents a $7.76 dividend on an annualized basis and a dividend yield of 3.12%.
-Amgen’s payout ratio is 65.76%.
+Amgen’s dividend payout ratio is currently 65.76%.

 Amgen Inc discovers, develops, manufactures, and delivers human therapeutics worldwide.
 It focuses on inflammation, oncology/hematology, bone health, cardiovascular disease, nephrology, and neuroscience areas.
 The company's products include Enbrel to treat plaque psoriasis, rheumatoid arthritis, and psoriatic arthritis; Neulasta that reduces the chance of infection due a low white blood cell count in patients cancer; Prolia to treat postmenopausal women with osteoporosis; Xgeva for skeletal-related events prevention; Otezla for the treatment of adult patients with plaque psoriasis, psoriatic arthritis, and oral ulcers associated with Behçet's disease; Aranesp to treat a lower-than-normal number of red blood cells and anemia; KYPROLIS to treat patients with relapsed or refractory multiple myeloma; and Repatha, which reduces the risks of myocardial infarction, stroke, and coronary revascularization.